 In my free time I’m strolling through the back streets of Istanbul.
 I like to share my experiences about Turkish culture, restaurants and night life.
 And I hope that everybody who reads my blogs will enjoy Istanbul as much as we do.

 I am a freelance journalist, based in Istanbul.
-With my wife, Slawka Kozieniec, who is a photo journalist, we work for media in the Netherlands and Belgium.
+With my wife, Slawka Kozieniec, who is a photo journalist, we work for media in the Netherlands, Belgium, U.S., and other countries.

 More about my work on my website www.turkeycorrespondent.com